-DOWN ON THE BEACH
+DOWN BY THE BEACH

-The Atlantic wall on Houvig beach, Denmark
+The Atlantic Wall - on the coast of Denmark

 down-by-the-beach_02